Zhengyuelab/SAFEMCN/README.md

 # **Main Features**
-* The lag-1 autocorrelation (AR1) coefficient is used to determine the minimum effective sample size (N<sub>min</sub>) for network structure stability.
+* The AR1 coefficient is used to determine the N<sub>min</sub> for network structure stability.
-* Employs three-parameter exponential model and uses lag-1 autocorrelation (AR1) coefficients on fitted sequences to predict N<sub>min</sub>.
+* Employs three-parameter exponential model and uses AR1 coefficients on fitted sequences to predict N<sub>min</sub>.
 * Supports parallel computation for large-scale datasets by distributing iterations across multiple CPU cores.